What is phonics?

 Therefore, phonics teaching plays a key role in helping children comprehend text.
 It helps children map sounds onto spellings, thus enabling them to decode words.
 Decoding words aids in the development of word recognition, which in turn increases reading fluency.
 Reading fluency improves reading comprehension because as children are no longer struggling with decoding words, they can concentrate on making meaning from the text.

 In addition, phonics teaching improves spelling ability because it emphasises spelling patterns that become familiar from reading.
 Studies show that half of all English words can be spelled with phonics rules that relate to one letter to one sound.

 How is phonics taught in our school?

 Phonics teaching is taught explicitly in our school.
 Each day, all children in school receive a minimum of 20 minutes direct phonics teaching where they learn about sound-spelling relationships.
-Within this they play fun, active, fast paced games and undertake a range of activities with opportunities to blend, or sound out, words and applying learned sound-spelling relationships to actual reading and learning phonics rules.
+Within this they play fun, active, fast paced games and undertake a range of activities with opportunities to blend, or sound out, words and apply learned sound-spelling relationships to actual reading and writing.

 The school follows the Letters and Sounds phonics programme to structure the daily phonics session, which was published by the Department for Education and Skills in 2007 as a recommended high quality scheme.
 This scheme aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.